MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 ### Troubleshooting

-#### Why does Docker task ignore arguments passed to buildAndPush command?
+#### Why does the Docker task ignore arguments passed to the buildAndPush command?

-Docker task configured with buildAndPush command ignores the arguments passed since they become ambiguous to the build and push commands that are run internally.
+A Docker task configured using the `buildAndPush` command ignores the arguments passed because they become ambiguous to the internal build and push commands.
 You can split your command into separate build and push steps and pass the suitable arguments.
-See this [stackoverflow post](https://stackoverflow.com/questions/60287354/i-am-using-azure-devops-to-build-and-push-my-docker-image-how-can-i-pass-argume) for example.
+For example, see this [stackoverflow post](https://stackoverflow.com/questions/60287354/i-am-using-azure-devops-to-build-and-push-my-docker-image-how-can-i-pass-argume).

 #### DockerV2 only supports Docker registry service connection and not support ARM service connection.
 How can I use an existing Azure service principal (SPN) for authentication in Docker task?

 You can create a Docker registry service connection using your Azure SPN credentials.
-Choose the Others from Registry type and provide the details as follows:
+Choose the others from Registry type and provide the details as follows:

 ```
 Docker Registry:    Your container registry URL (eg. https://myacr.azurecr.io)